cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### Envelope Creation {#envelope-creation}

 Clients create an `Envelope` at registration with the function `Store` defined below.
-Note that `DeriveAuthKeyPair` in this function can fail with negligible probability.
+Note that `DeriveDiffieHellmanKeyPair` in this function can fail with negligible probability.
 If this occurs, servers should re-run the function, sampling a new `envelope_nonce`, to completion.